botder/Samsung-Galaxy-Book4-Edge/README.md

 11. Format the second USB flash drive as FAT32.

-    > [!IMPORTANT]
+    :warning: **Important:**
-    > Do not overwrite your USB flash drive with WinPE on it.
+    Do not overwrite your USB flash drive with WinPE on it.
 Use the second USB flash drive for this.

 12. Copy the installation medium to the second USB flash drive.